tinymce/tinymce-docs/migration-from-4.x/migrating4x.md

 ### Initialization

-The initialization process of Tiny 5.0 is the same as Tiny 4.x.
+The initialization process of Tiny 5.0 is the same as TinyMCE 4.x.
 The bootstrap process and initialization events all remain the same.
 The main difference is in the `init` configuration, specifically the configuration items for UI components.
 It still retains a familiar JSON structure.
 However, the properties have been greatly simplified.

 ### Plugins

 In version 5.0 some plugins have moved.
-These plugins are now part of the core editor and are not required to be declared in the plugins setting.
+These plugins are now a part of the core editor and are not required to be declared in the plugins setting.

 #### Moved Plugins